ptuls/tabnet-modified/README.md

 First, run `python download_prepare_covertype.py` to download and prepare the Forest Covertype dataset.
 This command creates `train.csv`, `val.csv`, and `test.csv` files under the `data/` directory (will create the directory if it does not exist).

 To run the pipeline for training and evaluation, simply use `python train_classifier.py`.
 Note that Tensorboard logs are written in `tflog/`.

+For simplicity, the hyperparameters for both the reduced TabNet and TabNet model are kept the same.
+These can be found in `config/covertype.py`.
+To set training to reduced TabNet, set `REDUCED = True`, else set `REDUCED = False`.

 ## Modifications for Other Datasets